Advertisement

 to give birth to

-dead to the world informal unaware of one's surroundings, esp fast asleep or very drunk
+informal, unaware of one's surroundings, esp fast asleep or very drunk

-for the world (used with a negative) for any inducement, however great
+(used with a negative) for any inducement, however great

-on top of the world informal exultant, elated, or very happy
+informal, exultant, elated, or very happy

-informal wonderful; excellent
+informal, wonderful; excellent

-(in combination) throughout the world: world-famous
+(in combination) throughout the world

 a man-made archipelago of 300 reclaimed islands built off the coast of Dubai in the shape of a map of the world.
 Area: 63 sq km (24 sq miles)